Indonesia says missing AirAsia plane could be at 'bottom of sea'

 On board Flight QZ8501 were 155 Indonesians, three South Koreans, and one person each from Singapore, Malaysia and Britain.
 The co-pilot was French.

 The disappearance caps a disastrous year for Malaysia-affiliated airlines.
-Indonesia AirAsia is 49 percent owned by Malaysia-based budget carrier AirAsia (AIRA.KL).
+Indonesia AirAsia is 49 percent owned by Malaysia-based budget carrier AirAsia.

 Malaysia Airlines Flight MH370 went missing on March 8 on a trip from Kuala Lumpur to Beijing with 239 passengers and crew and has not been found.
 On July 17, the same airline's Flight MH17 was shot down over Ukraine, killing all 298 people on board.